 Following the referendum results in June 2016, house price and rental growth has begun to ease as the uncertainty surrounding the UK’s departure lead to an atmosphere of caution amongst investors around the world.
 But whilst cities like London continue to struggle, Manchester’s woes were short-lived.

-Since 2016, Manchester has consistently been one of the top 5 cities for annual house price growth, with the latest report showing that prices in the city are 7.0% higher year-on-year compared to a UK average of 4.6%.
+Manchester has consistently been one of the top 5 cities for annual house price growth, with prices in the city beating Brexit uncertainty by rising 17% since the EU Referendum in 2016.

-Landlords in the city are also benefiting from the strong demand for property in Manchester, with high average yields/rental returns and rental price growth of 5.55% and 5.76% respectively.
+Landlords in the city are also benefiting from the strong demand for property in Manchester, with average yields/rental returns reaching as high as 6.89% in some postcodes.

 From tenants to aspiring homeowners, Manchester’s more inherently affordable prices and living costs are attractive, as renters in the North West spend less than half (44%) of their average disposable incomes on rent.

-Developers are also flocking to the city, with the number of new home registrations rising 20.5% between Q1 2017-18 compared to an overall decline in England of 2.9%.
+Developers are also flocking to the city, with the number of new home registrations rising 20.5% between Q1 2017-18 in the North West region, compared to an overall decline in England of 2.9%.

 The build-to-rent sector, which has been gaining popularity with tenants in the UK, has likewise gained traction particularly in the North West, with 29,600 developments completed, under construction or planned in the region; 25% of all new build-to-rent homes in the UK.